-Students receiving Braille or Large-Print kits must use a hand-held calculator on the approved calculator list.
-Students taking the online test should use the online calculator provided, however some students may qualify for a hand-held calculator if they meet specific guidelines.
+Students receiving Braille, Large-Print, or paper test kits must use a hand-held calculator that is not on the prohibited list and meets current acceptable-use criteria.
+Students taking the online test should use the online calculator provided, however some students may qualify for a hand-held calculator if they meet specific guidelines

-- They must have use of a calculator and a mathematics deficiency noted on their IEP or 504 Plan. - ➤ They must have received and consistently used the calculator as part of regular classroom instructions throughout the year.
+- > They must have use of a calculator and a mathematics deficiency noted on their IEP or 504 Plan. - ➤ They must have received and consistently used the calculator as part of regular classroom instructions throughout the year.
 Like all other accommodations, a calculator cannot simply be a state testing accommodation. - A hand-held calculator must be clearly indicated on the IEP or 504; otherwise, the student only qualifies for an online calculator during testing.
+If students meet the above conditions, they may use an approved hand-held calculator on the online version of the test.